There are now 2 possible online modes for units:

-- Honours option in Agricultural Science; Conservation Biology; Environmental Science; Geographical Science [Bachelor of Science (Honours)]
+- Honours option in Agricultural Science; Conservation Biology; Environmental Science [Bachelor of Science (Honours)]

-- Students are able to (1) independently map soils and understand their functions under different land use; (2) identify land capabilities based on field observations and laboratory testing; (3) report in a professional manner results of field and laboratory investigations that aid in land use decision making; and (4) assess the hydrological responses of land in the context of different land uses and changing environmental conditions.
+Students are able to (1) analyse and map soils to demonstrate an understanding their functions under different land use; (2) evaluate land capabilities and properties based on field observations and laboratory testing; (3) evaluate and report in a professional manner results of field and laboratory investigations that aid in land use decision making; and (4) evaluate the hydrological responses of land in the context of different land uses and changing environmental conditions.

-- Typically this unit is assessed in the following ways: (1) field trip 1—field and laboratory report (35 per cent); (2) field trip 2—field and laboratory report in the form of a scientific poster (group assessment, 30 percent); and (3) field trip 3—field and laboratory report (35 per cent).
+Indicative assessments in this unit are as follows: (1) field trip 1—field and laboratory report (35 per cent); (2) field trip 2—field and laboratory report (35 per cent); and (3) field trip 3—field and laboratory report in the form of a scientific poster (group assessment, 30 percent).
 Further information is available in the unit outline.